evertheoptimist/evertheoptimist.github.io/articles/musings-on-college-confidential.md

 The good news is, the cancer is progressing slowly.
 So, it seems while it’s not working extra well, it is helping in preventing the cancer from going out of control.

-I feel like a little child strapped in a car seat, constantly asking “are we there yet” — except, in my case, the destination milepost seems to be constantly moving further away…..
+I feel like a little child strapped in a car seat, constantly asking “are we there yet” — except, in my case, the destination milepost seems to be constantly moving further away.....

 I am starting to explore options outside the boundary of the conventional medicine.
 Statistically speaking, I am a very high risk patient, and as such, the risk/benefit equation that does not hold for someone with 90% of survival is worth the chance.
 I am not talking about crazy stuff like “eating cockroaches to cure cancer” claims.
 I am talking about scientific, but at this stage, highly experimental stuff.
 I have already done the homework for these.